-Stock-based compensation costs constitute a non-cash expense.
-During the first quarter of 2020, stock compensation costs totalled \$nil compared with \$nil for the same quarter in 2019.
-The Company did not issue any stock options in the first quarter of 2020 or 2019.
+Stock compensation costs constitute a non-cash expense.
+Stock compensation costs for the third quarter of 2020 totaled \$nil (\$nil cumulative to September 30, 2020) compared with \$nil for the same quarter in 2019 (\$nil cumulative to September 30, 2019).
+The Company did not issue any stock options in the first three quarters of both 2020 and 2019.
 The calculated cost of these stock options is recognized as an expense over the vesting period.
-No options expired in the first quarter of 2020 or 2019.
+No options have expired through the first two quarters of 2020 (7,900,000 options expired in the second quarter of 2019).